Neoteroi/BlackSheep-Docs/docs/requests.md

-However, the recommended approach is to use automatic bindings, which enable a more accurate generation of OpenAPI Documentation, automatic parsing of values into the desired type, and improve development experience and source code.
+However, the recommended approach is to use automatic bindings, which enable a more accurate generation of OpenAPI Documentation, automatic parsing of values into the desired type, and improves the development experience and source code.

 The same example can be achieved in the following way: